40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 Riverside Church, completed in 1192, was funded by Andrew Carnegie and houses the oldest bell carillon in North America.
 Martin Luther King Jr. delivered his “Beyond Vietnam” speech here in 1965.

-palimpsest · v1
+palimpsest · verified

 Riverside Church, completed in 1930wiki·p3, was funded by John D. Rockefeller Jr.wiki·p4 and houses the Laura Spelman Rockefeller Memorial Carillonwiki·p7.
 King delivered “Beyond Vietnam” here in 1967wiki·p11.